meltemod/paiub-website/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   title = "Welcome to IU!"
-  content = "Join our virtual postdoc orientation event on September 23rd." align = "center"  # Choose `center`, `left`, or `right`.
+  content = "Join our virtual welcoming event on Wednesday, September 23, 1-2:30pm ET" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).